antonwis/BMBackend/README.md

 # BMBackend
-#### Black Metal World Map backend
+### Black Metal World Map backend

 API & database handling for the black metal world map app

-Band data was scraped from metal-archives.com and turned into a local database.

-The database currently features over 140000 bands.

 Band data was scraped from metal-archives.com in October 2020.
 The data itself can be found under src/assets/

+The database currently features over 140000 bands.

 ## Used in conjunction with the BMFront Vue 3 app: